8ctopus/sciter-demo-app/README.md

 ## build executable

-To build the app executable, run `quark.bat` then complete the form as on the screenshot below.
+To build the app executable, run `quark.bat`, complete the form as on the screenshot and finally click `Assemble`.

 ![quark screenshot](quark.png)